SurabhiAmit/Randomized_optimization_algorithms/README.txt

 The code was developed and exceuted in PyCharm using Jython 2.7 as interpreter and Windows 10 machine.
 The ABAGAIL.jar is built from the source java files and the python files are written in Jython 2.7.0.

 File structure:
-Inside Code_files folder, CS-7641-assignment-2 folder is stored.
+Inside Code_files folder, Project_code folder is stored.
-CS-7641-assignment-2 is the parent folder with the following sub-folders:
+Project_code  is the parent folder with the following sub-folders:
 	a.ABAGAIL folder having the jar file, ant build file and the java source files b.Python files
 	c.Log files
 The contents of Python files and Log files are described later in this document.

-Code files under CS-7641-assignment-2 folder:
+Code files under Project_code folder:

 The following python files find the optimal weights of neural network built in Assignment-1 for Letter Recognition dataset.
 1.NN0.py uses backpropagation technique